-- 5.1 The Justices will avoid impropriety and the appearance of impropriety in all of their activities.
-They will not exploit the prestige of their office to obtain personal favours or benefits. - 5.2 A Justice may not practise law while in full time office: see Courts and Legal Services Act 1990, s 75 and Schedule 11. - 5.3 The Justices will not use or lend the prestige of their office to advance their own private interests, or those of a member of their family or of anyone else, nor will they convey or permit others to convey the impression that anyone is in a special position improperly to influence the Justice in the performance of his or her judicial duties. - 5.4 Confidential information acquired by a Justice in his or her judicial capacity will not be used or disclosed by the Justice for any purpose not related to his or her judicial duties.
+5.1 The members of the Board will avoid impropriety and the appearance of impropriety in all of their activities.
+They will not exploit the prestige of their office to obtain personal favours or benefits.

+- 5.2 A Judge may not practise law while in full time office: see Courts and Legal Services Act 1990, s 75 and Schedule 11. - 5.3 The members of the Board will not use or lend the prestige of their office to advance their own private interests, or those of a member of their family or of anyone else, nor will they convey or permit others to convey the impression that anyone is in a special position improperly to influence the Judge in the performance of his or her judicial duties. - 5.4 Confidential information acquired by a Judge in his or her judicial capacity will not be used or disclosed by the Judge for any purpose not related to his or her judicial duties.